 In 2008, Bloodaxe published the world's first DVD-anthology, In Person: 30 Poets, a new concept in publishing: readings by 30 poets published by Bloodaxe in its first 30 years captured on film, with all the poems included in the footage printed in the book of the films.

 Its sequel, In Person: World Poets, is an even more international collaboration between Bloodaxe Books and award-winning film-maker Pamela Robertson-Pearce.
 Her style of filming combines directness and simplicity, sensitivity and warmth – the perfect combination for these intimate readings.
 It is as if the poet were sitting in the room with you, reading just to you, and sometimes saying a few things about the poems.

 This new compilation on DVD with accompanying anthology covers twice as many poets from many more parts of the world, including Albania, Australia, Brazil, Canada, Denmark, Estonia, Finland, India, Italy, Jamaica, Korea, Kurdistan, Lithuania, Macedonia, Malawi, the Netherlands, Pakistan, Poland, Romania, Sweden and the USA, as well as from Britain and Ireland.
 It also includes some longer features giving more context to the poet’s work, most notably the films of Robert Adamson and Ruth Stone.

 Most of the films present informal, one-to-one readings, with the poets reading to you in person.
 They enhance your appreciation of the poetry.
 You hear how the poems sound; you see how the poets read and present their work.
-Poets writing in other languages read in the original with the English translations read by themselves or by their translators.
+Poets writing in other languages read in the original with the English translations read by themselves or by their translators or given as subtitles.
 Some poets are also captured in live performance.

 T.S.
 Eliot once described poetry as 'one person talking to another', while W.H.
 Auden believed it was essential to hear poetry read aloud, for ‘no poem, which when mastered, is not better heard than read is good poetry’.
 In Person: World Poets presents the oral art of poetry in that spirit.